DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-12-11-improving-the-visa-and-immigration-status-question.md

 - assess user responses once the radio list has been implemented

-- look for patterns if candidates use the 'Other' option
+- look for patterns if candidates use the ‘Other’ option

 - identify any missing visas or immigration statuses